nidhi6197/Salary_prediction/README.md

 ### Project Goal: The goal of this project is to examine a set of job postings with salaries and then predict salaries for a new set of job postings.
 Tool: Python 3-Jupyter Notebook with a wide range of libraries and packages such as Pandas,NumPy,sklearn,matplotlib,seaborn for data manipulation,data visualization and predictive modeling.
 # Data
-There are 3
+There are 3 different file under the data.zip
-train_features.csv - Each observation represents an individual's job posting; each column represents unqiue information about this applicant and the job applied to.
+<h4>train_features.csv</h4>-Each observation represents an individual's job posting; each column represents unqiue information about this applicant and the job applied to.
 This dataset is meant to be used in training models.

 test_features.csv - Each observation represents an individual's job posting; each column represents unqiue information about this applicant and the job applied to.
 This dataset is meant to be used for evaluating models trained on train_features.csv.